BMX EQUIPEMENT & GEAR GUIDE

 - Elbow and knee pads.

-Pants shall be loose fitting and manufactured of tear resistant material.
-Denim is not permitted under circumstance.
-Lycra material is not permitted for outer wear.
+Pants shall be loose-fitting and manufactured of tear-resistant material.
+Denim is not permitted under circumstances.
+Lycra material is not permitted for outerwear.

 Other protective equipment may be worn under your jersey and pants.
 Mainly optional, except when wearing shorts, such as: